nilnida/DSA210-Term-Project/README.md

 - Correlation Coefficient (ρ): -0.7830223452328641
 - P-Value: 1.2004211657701526e-35
 - **Reject the null hypothesis**, proving that there is a strong monotonic relation between battery temperature and remaining useful life (RUL).

+The Spearman correlation test confirms a strong negative monotonic relationship between battery temperature and remaining useful life (RUL), with a coefficient of approximately -0.78.
+This result indicates that RUL consistently decreases as temperature increases, regardless of whether the relationship is strictly linear.
+The extremely low p-value further supports the statistical significance of this finding, allowing us to reject the null hypothesis.
+This reinforces the conclusion that thermal stress plays a critical role in accelerating battery aging and reducing its usable lifespan.

 ![image](https://github.com/user-attachments/assets/35fda465-c367-45a1-9120-302a47dabea9)